antonychoi1129/TwitterMonitoring/README.md

 A Sentiment Analysis Application which is able to classify Tweets to "postive", "neutral" or "negative" class.

+Run:

+1. Set an environment variable for `FLASK_APP`.
+On Linux and macOS, use `export set FLASK_APP=webapp`; on Windows use `set FLASK_APP=webapp`

+2. Navigate into the backend folder, then launch the program using `python -m flask run`

+3. Navigate into the frontend folder, then launch the program using `python app.py`

 How to use:

 1. Enter search keywordsand click "run"